Why BabyWearing is your New Best Friend

 Having said that, babies are heavy.
 And, they just keep getting heavier.
 That’s where babywearing comes in!
 Wearing your baby means using a sling, wrap, or carrier to keep your baby close while relieving your aching arms and impending carpal-tunnel syndrome.

 Best of all, you’re hands free!
 Meaning you can get other things accomplished while you give your baby all of the love, stimulation, and support that he needs.

 What the Research says about Babywearing:

-According to research conducted by Michael L. Commons and Patrice M. Miller at Harvard University, infants who are given more physical contact are more likely to develop a secure attachment to their caregiver, and, they will also be more likely to develop secure relationships as adults.
+Michael L. Commons and Patrice M. Miller at Harvard University, found that infants who are given more physical contact are more likely to develop a secure attachment to their caregiver, and, they will also be more likely to develop secure relationships as adults.

 The ever popular North American “let them cry” approach may actually foster more anxiety and stress than independence and security.
 “I think there’s a real resistance in this culture to caring for children,” Commons says, adding that, “But punishment and abandonment has never been a good way to get warm, caring, independent people.”

 Dr. Maria Blois, author of Babywearing (Pharmasoft Publishing, 2005), confirms that babies who are worn are also exposed to more stimuli and thus, tend to learn faster and achieve more brain development than babies who are not carried.
 When a baby is held in a caregiver’s arms, she is experiencing the world at the same physical level of adults; she sees more, touches more, feels more, and hears more than babies who are carried at knee level in a stroller or car seat.